 The MSW program at NC State prepares students with the skills, knowledge and values to optimize quality of life for all people.
 Our advanced generalist practice approach promotes cultural competence in our teaching, scholarship, advising and research.
 We offer two ways to earn your MSW degree:

-The Traditional MSW option is a two-year, full-time program requiring the completion of 60 credit hours.
-To be considered for admission, applicants must have an undergraduate degree (in any discipline) from an accredited college or university, with a cumulative GPA of 3.0
+- The Traditional MSW option is a two-year, full-time course of study requiring the completion of 60 credit hours.
+To be considered for admission, applicants must have an undergraduate degree (in any discipline) from an accredited college or university, with a cumulative GPA of 3.0.

-The Advanced Standing MSW option is a 12-month intensive program beginning in the summer and requiring the completion of 39 credit hours.
+- The Advanced Standing MSW option is a 12-month intensive course of study beginning in the summer and requiring the completion of 39 credit hours.
 To be considered for admission, applicants must have a BSW degree from a social work program accredited by the Council on Social Work Education, as well as a cumulative GPA of 3.5.

 Our Accreditation More information of the Assessment of Practice Competencies

 We launched our Master of Social Work (MSW) Program in 2005.
 We are fully accredited by the Council on Social Work Education.
 Since February 2009, our MSW program has been accredited by the Council on Social Work Education (CSWE).
 The program was reaccredited for eight years in February 2013.
 The CSWE Commission on Accreditation is the sole body authorized to accredit social work education programs in the United States.

 Advanced generalist practice at NCSU builds on the generalist foundation and increases the depth and breadth of knowledge, skills, and values for effective practice from a multi-level and theoretically sound perspective.
 Striving for a deep understanding and application of social work that embraces diversity and social justice, the advanced generalist approach prepares students for self-aware, self-directed and autonomous practice through: